 - Sarcoptic mange.
 This is caused by a contagious skin mite that burrows into the skin.
 It’s also referred to as scabies, and extreme itchiness, scabs, and hair loss are common with this condition.
 The mites have a preference for hairless skin, so the ears, elbows and tummy are often worst affected, but it can still cause your dog to lick their paws.

 - Demodectic mange.
 All dogs carry a small number of demodex mites in their hair follicles.
 These can spread rapidly in young dogs, or those with compromised immune systems.
-Cases can be localised or across the body.
+Cases can be localized or across the body.
 While demodectic mange doesn’t cause the itchiness that is common with sarcoptic mange, sores, crusting and swelling are common.
 This discomfort can compel your dog to lick the affected areas.

 - Ticks.
 Ticks can tuck themselves away between your dog’s toes or pads.
 This could cause discomfort and result in the dog licking their paws more than normal.
-Swift and careful tick removal will minimize the risk of a tick-borne disease, like lymes, being transmitted.
+Swift and careful tick removal will minimize the risk of a tick-borne disease, like Lymes, being transmitted.

 Identifying what kind of parasite is causing a problem for your dog often requires assistance from a vet.
 Prompt treatment is advised, and other pets in the household and also the immediate environment may need to be treated.